menu

 Also of interest is that Chesapeake Beach has more people living here who work in computers and math than 95% of the places in the US.

 Chesapeake Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Chesapeake Beach is one of the most well-educated cities in the nation.
 49.41% of adults in Chesapeake Beach have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.